 Check here for a handy place to find your radio manual area maps, forms, charts, emergency communications document; various useful files related to amateur radio and emergency communications service.
 I am always looking for these on line so I thought I would just add them to my page.
 From a Flex 5000 to a Baofeng UV-5R or if you have a question on your WaveNode WN-2d or your PalStar tuner, you might find it here.
 A map of the Tennessee counties, to AUX Comm Training Videos are linked here.
 If not here, email me and if I can find it, I will try and keep it.
 Just click the Download sign to the left or go to the Information Links tab at the top of this page.

-For links about Broadband Hamnet and MESH radio networks as presented by N4FNB at the LARC Meeting, Thursday, March 27, 2014, click here.
+MESH - HAMNET INFO - Program for RACK in April - Knoxville For links about Broadband Hamnet and MESH radio networks and other digital modes as will be presented by N4FNB at the RACK Meeting, Thursday, April 16, 2015, in Knoxville click here.
 This link will lead to instructions on how to program your router and more!

 DISCOVERING AMATEUR RADIO